pbyrne84/scala-wiremock-api/README.md

 https://wiki.c2.com/?LoadFactor

 How long does it take you to write the code, how long to do the test to a high standard that covers both the safety and developer headache aspects.
-Tests are fun, they allow communication, exploration of technology and the ability to change tact easily.
+Tests are fun.
+They increase communication, easily allow the exploration of technology and enable the ability to change tact more easily.
 Implementation sunk cost fallacies suck.

-There likely needs to be some Pact testing for things like backwards compatibility checks, but if problems are found on that level, then better practices in the development of the software are needed, work smarter not harder.
+There likely needs to be some Pact testing for things like backward compatibility checks, but if problems are found on that level, then better practices in the development of the software are needed, work smarter not harder.
 Working harder also means more tiresome and being tired leads to more mistakes.

 ## Mechanism

-There is simply a few case classes with the main one **WiremockExpectation** having **asExpectationBuilder** and **asVerificationBuilder** operations.
+There is simply a few case classes with the main one **WireMockExpectation** having **asExpectationBuilder** and **asVerificationBuilder** operations.
 This enables the ability to do the main loose expectation then use the copy operation/fluent methods to create a tight operation for the verification.